wibu-gaptek/go-oppai/README.md

 	ctx.Status(200)
 })

-# Start your server and listen to localhost on port 3000, you could change this with your desired address
+# Start your server and listen to 0.0.0.0:3000, you could change this with your desired address
 r.Run(":3000")

 # or for example you want listen to 192.168.0.1:8080